Zwimber/mongoose-style-guide/README.meta.md

 })
 ```

+ - (-) Implementation - does not exist so has to be created by hand
- - (+) Easy to leave out meta by default, it is rarely relevant
+ - (+) Mongoose select - easy to leave out meta by default and select when needed
- - (+) We can see a full history
+ - (+) Blame - we can see a full history
- - (-) If a object is updated very often this array will grow very large .
+ - (-) Size - can grow to be a large part of size